IlicMiljan/Retry-Master/README.md

 A backoff policy determines the delay between retry attempts.
 RetryMaster includes several built-in backoff policies, such as:

+- `ExponentialBackoffPolicy`: This policy provides an exponential backoff, meaning that the wait time between retry attempts increases exponentially with each failed attempt.
+This is a standard error-handling strategy for network applications and helps to gradually reduce the load on the system during a series of failures.

+- `ExponentialRandomBackoffPolicy`: This policy provides an exponential backoff with a random component.
+The wait time between retry attempts increases exponentially and varies randomly within a range defined by the current backoff interval.
+This helps to prevent many instances of an application from all retrying at the same time, potentially overwhelming a system or service, a scenario known as the "thundering herd problem".

 - `FixedBackoffPolicy`: This policy applies a fixed delay between retry attempts.
+The wait time is always the same, regardless of the number of attempts.
+This is useful in situations where the likelihood of a retry succeeding is not related to the number of times it has been tried, and where it's not necessary to increase the delay over time.

 - `NoBackoffPolicy`: This policy applies no delay between retry attempts.
+The retries occur immediately after a failure.
+This is useful in scenarios where you want to retry an operation immediately after a failure without any delay.
+However, it should be used cautiously as it can potentially lead to higher load on the system in case of persistent failures, due to the absence of any delay between consecutive retry attempts.

 - `UniformRandomBackoffPolicy`: This policy applies a random delay (within a specified range) between retry attempts.
+The wait time is a random number uniformly distributed between a minimum and maximum interval.
+This can be used to introduce a random delay between retries to avoid a thundering herd problem.

 You can also create your own backoff policies by implementing the `BackoffPolicy` interface.